 You are going through something terrible - your worst nightmare has come true.
 Suppose, in the midst of it, God were to ask you: “Can you thank me for trusting you with this experience, even if I never tell you why?”
 How would you respond?
 Listen to Dr. Helen Roseveare (1925-2016) as she shares the … Continue reading Why Does God Allow Suffering? – Interview with Helen Roseveare (video)

 Eight days before Hans died, in Sunday morning worship at church, we sang the hymn “More Love to Thee” by Elizabeth Prentiss.
-It is a challenge for me to sing this hymn honestly and I always hesitate when beginning verse three which, in our hymnbook, reads: Let sorrow do its work, Send grief and pain; … Continue reading Courageous
+It is a challenge for me to sing this hymn honestly and I have always hesitated when beginning verse three which, in our hymnbook, reads: Let sorrow do its work, Send grief and … Continue reading Courageous

 It is during the hard seasons of life that one finds out what kind of a god one has.
 I want to go on record as saying that the God of the Bible, our Lord and Savior Jesus Christ, is Faithful and True.
 He is able to give comfort and peace in the midst of … Continue reading Verified